About Action on Pain

 We would love to hear your stories on your treatment by the NHS for your pain - please contact us !

-Over the past fifteen years Action on Pain has grown to a national organisation developing a good reputation for the quality of the support and advice that it provides.
+Over the past fifteen years Action on Pain has grown to a national organization developing a good reputation for the quality of the support and advice that it provides.
 Currently run entirely by volunteers AOP is run from a small office in Norfolk from where we reach out to not only the UK but to other parts of the world.
 AOP is involved in a number of key projects which have the potential to help people affected by chronic pain wherever they live.
 Always looking for new opportunities to help people with pain 2007 saw the introduction of our Mobile Information Unit which now plays a pivotal role in enabling us to reach out to far more people whilst also raisng the overall profile of pain.
 We are told that this unit is the only one of its type across the world that specialises entirely on pain related matters.

 Some interesting facts: